Clinical psychologist specializing in therapy for anxiety and perfectionism in a light sweater standing in a park with trees in the background.

-If you’re starting to suspect that beneath all the good behavior and gold stars is someone who actually has opinions, needs, and (gasp) boundaries - you’re in the right place.
+If you suspect that beneath all the good behavior and gold stars is someone with real opinions, unmet needs, and feelings she's never quite let herself have - that's exactly who I work with.

 My Approach to Therapy